isotopp/isotopp.github.io/content/posts/2020-02-19-how-to-build-a-cycling-environment.md

 ## Did you say 15 km/h?

-The *design* speed for cycle pathes in the Netherlands is for an average speed of 15 km/h.
+The *design* speed for cycle paths in the Netherlands is for an average speed of 15 km/h.

 The cycle infrastructure is excellent, and you can often and for long stretches read a much higher speed, but there are two core ideas behind the entire network that lead to the 15 km/h design speed: